clecap/dante-wiki/README.md

 ## Description

-Dante-Wiki is a note taking, publishing and peer reviewing system for scientists, based on Mediawiki and LaTeX.
+Dante-Wiki is a system for taking notes, exchanging ideas, publishing and peer reviewing results for scientists.
+It is based on Mediawiki, LaTeX and other open source components.
+It is deployed using Docker.
+It provides data, process and workflow ownership (''sovereignty''), complete privacy and full control over your flow of ideas.

+The current status of the system is experimental.

-## Shields
+#### Shields

 <table border=0 style="border-collapse: collapse;">
   <tr>